Amelia (film)

-Amelia is a 2009 biographical film about the life of Amelia Earhart.
-Most of the story is told in flashbacks before ending with Earhart's mysterious disappearance.
+Amelia is a 2009 biographical film about the aviation pioneer Amelia Earhart.
+The film stars Hilary Swank as Earhart, and co-stars Richard Gere, Ewan McGregor, Christopher Eccleston and Joe Anderson.
 The film was directed by Mira Nair and based on The Sound of Wings by Mary S. Lovell.
-The film has received predominantly negative reviews.
+The film received predominantly negative reviews, with critics polarized over the performances and criticizing the film's story.
+It was also a box-office bomb, grossing $19.6 million against a budget of $40 million.

 Plot

-On July 2, 1937, Amelia Earhart (Hilary Swank) and her navigator, Fred Noonan (Christopher Eccleston), are on the last leg of an around-the-world flight.
-Moving in vignettes from her early years when Earhart was captivated by the sight of an aircraft flying overhead on the Kansas prairie where she grew up, her life over the preceding decade gradually unfolds.

-As a young woman, Earhart is recruited by publishing tycoon and eventual husband, George Putnam (Richard Gere) to become the first woman to cross the Atlantic Ocean, albeit as a passenger.
+On June 1, 1937, aviator Amelia Earhart and her navigator Fred Noonan, start their attempt to circumnavigate the globe.
+Moving in vignettes from her early years when Earhart was captivated by an aircraft flying overhead on the Kansas prairie where she grew up, her life over the preceding decade gradually unfolds via flashbacks.
+In 1928, Earhart is recruited by charismatic publishing tycoon and adoring business partner George Putnam to become the first woman to cross the Atlantic Ocean, albeit as a passenger.
 Taking command of the flight results in success and she is thrust into the limelight as the most famous woman pilot of her time.
 Putnam helps Earhart write a book chronicling the flight, much like his earlier triumph with Charles Lindbergh's We.
-She gradually falls in love with him and they eventually marry, although she enacts a "cruel" pledge as her wedding contract.
+Earhart and Putnam eventually marry, although she enacts a "cruel" pledge as her wedding contract.

 Embarrassed that her fame was not earned, Earhart commences to set myriad aviation records, and in 1932, recreates her earlier transatlantic flight, becoming the first female pilot to fly solo across the Atlantic.
-Throughout a decade of notoriety, Earhart falls into an awkward love affair with pilot and future Federal Aviation administrator Gene Vidal (Ewan McGregor).
+Throughout the next five years, Earhart falls into an awkward passionate affair with Gene Vidal.
 In a display of romantic jealousy, Putnam quietly tells Amelia that he does not want Vidal in his house.
 Annoyed by the seemingly endless agenda of celebrity appearances and endorsements, Putnam reminds her it funds her flying.

-Earhart returns to her husband on the eve of her last momentous flight, her biggest and most dangerous adventure to date, to fly around the world.
+Earhart returns to her husband as she prepares for her most momentous flight to date, to fly around the world, in a Lockheed Model 10 Electra, sponsored by Purdue University, with the help of navigator Fred Noonan.
+Vidal notes the biggest obstacle will be to locate tiny Howland Island.
 Earhart's first attempt ends in a runway crash in Hawaii, due to a collapsed landing gear, and her aircraft requires extensive repairs before the flight can be attempted again.
-Eventually, she takes the repaired Lockheed Model 10 Electra, sponsored by Purdue University, in a reverse direction, leaving the lengthy trans-Pacific crossing for the end.
+Eventually, she takes the repaired Electra in a reverse direction, leaving the lengthy trans-Pacific crossing for the end.